landlab/landlab/docs/model_grid.rst

 of grid elements.
 Fields are convenient because 1) fields create data arrays of the proper length for the associated data type and 2) fields attach these data to the grid, so that any piece of code that has access to the grid also has access to the data stored in fields.
 Suppose you would like like to track the elevation at each node.
-The following code creates the field elevation on the nodes:
+The following code creates a data field (array) called *elevation* and the number of elements in the array is the number of nodes:

 >>> z = mg.add_zeros('node', 'elevation')

-Here *z* is an array of zeros that should have the same length as the number of nodes.
-You can check this by:
+Here *z* is an array of zeros.
+You can that *z* has the same length as the number of nodes:

 >>> len(z)
 400

 Note that *z* is a deep copy of the data stored in the model field.
-This means that if you change z, you also change the data in the elevation model field.
+This means that if you change z, you also change the data in the ModelGrid's elevation field.
+You can also change values directly in the ModelGrid's elevation field:

+>>> mg.at_node['elevation'][5] = 1000

+Now the sixth element in the model's elevation field array, or in *z*, is equal to 1000.
+(Remember that the first element of a Python array has an index of 0 (zero).

 You can see all of the field data at the nodes on *mg* with the following:

 >>> mg.at_node.keys()
 ['elevation']